ECB's Draghi says unilateral trade policy moves are 'dangerous'

 “We are convinced that disputes should be discussed and resolved in a multilateral framework, that unilateral decisions are dangerous,” Draghi said at a news conference after the ECB’s regular monetary policy meeting.

-U.S. President Donald Trump has unveiled plans to slap levies on imported steel and aluminum and openly raised the prospect of a trade war to reduce the U.S. trade deficit.
+U.S. President Donald Trump has unveiled plans to slap levies on imported steel and aluminium and openly raised the prospect of a trade war to reduce the U.S. trade deficit.

 Draghi suggested a unilateral approach on trade matters, however, reflected badly on the state of diplomatic relations between countries.